 Wines of Crete

-Throughout history, Crete has preserved plenty of local, distinctive grape varieties.
-Interestingly, even those that are found elsewhere in Greece have developed their own unique characteristics due to prolonged isolation.
+Crete has preserved many unique local grape varieties since ancient times.
+Even those that are also found elsewhere in Greece have developed distinct characteristics due to centuries of isolation.

 White Grapes

-Vilana – shines as the star among the island’s white grape varieties.
-It produces a light, aromatic wine with vibrant acidity, making it an ideal choice for a sweltering summer day.
+Vilana – The star of Crete’s white varieties.
+It produces light, aromatic wines with good acidity, making it the perfect choice for a hot summer day.

 Red Grapes